betwixt-labs/bebop/blog.md

-# Bebop - an efficient schema based binary serialization format for building cross-platform, real-time applications.
+# Bebop: an efficient, schema-based binary serialization format

-We know what you're thinking: [yet another standard.](https://xkcd.com/927/) In a world of JSON, Protocol Buffers, MessagePack, and dozens of other formats why reinvent the wheel?
+We know what you're thinking: [yet another standard.](https://xkcd.com/927/) In a world of JSON, Protocol Buffers, MessagePack, and dozens of other formats, why reinvent the wheel?

 At Rainway, we stream video games to client applications.
 At 60 frames per second, video and audio data needs to be delivered every 16 milliseconds.
 Gamepad, mouse or keyboard input has to be processed and streamed back to a remote host, all in real-time.
 For us, every millisecond spent encoding and decoding matters.